Composite components

 Interactions with other artifacts

-A composite component does not operate in a vacuum – it interacts with various elements of the platform
+A composite component does not operate in isolation – it interacts with various elements of the platform

 Forms

-The basic “relationship” is embedding into a form, as discussed above.
-From the form’s perspective, a composite component is simply a form element – during application runtime, the end user does not see a difference between fields originating from a composite component and other fields.
-In the Translations tab of the form, all texts contained in embedded composite components are available for editing – this means that translations of labels and hints from the composite component can be overridden or adjusted at the specific form level if necessary.
-A composite component is also treated as a part of the application.
+The primary “relationship” is embedding in a form, as discussed above.
+From the form's perspective, a composite component is simply a form element – during application runtime the end user does not see a difference between fields coming from a composite component and other fields.
+In the Translations tab of the form all texts contained in embedded composite components are available for editing – this means that translations of labels and hints from the composite component can be overridden or adjusted at the level of a specific form if needed.
+The composite component is also treated as a constituent part of the application.

 Validators

-Fields within a composite component can use all validation mechanisms available to regular fields.
-If we assign a script validatorto any of the fields inside the composite component, it will be executed just like for a standard field on the form.
-Also visibility conditions or requiredness conditions can be defined for fields inside a composite component – they will be respected after embedding the component in the form.
-Moreover, validators defined at the entire form level (e.g., verifying dependencies between different fields) can refer to fields located in composite components.
-Such a field can be identified by its business identifier (mid) – composite components and their fields have business identifiers just like regular form fields, which makes it easier to reference them in scripts and configurations.
+Fields within a composite component can use all validation mechanisms available to ordinary fields.
+If a script validatoris assigned to one of the fields inside the composite component, it will be executed the same way as for a standard field on the form.
+Also visibility conditions or requiredness conditions can be defined for fields inside the composite component – they will be respected after embedding the component in the form.
+Moreover, validators defined at the whole-form level (e.g., verifying dependencies between various fields) can refer to fields located in composite components.
+Such a field can be identified by its business identifier (mid) – composite components and their fields have business identifiers just like ordinary form fields, which facilitates referencing them in scripts and configurations.

 Formatted content

-Composite components can also use content artifacts (TextContent), analogous to regular forms.
-If a section requires embedding a larger block of static text (e.g., terms, clauses, descriptions), you can add a control of type Formatted content in the composite component and link to a Content artifact containing the appropriate content (managed centrally).
-Thanks to this, a composite component can contain not only data fields, but also informational elements or user instructions, making it a complete, reusable fragment of the user interface.
+You can also use content artifacts (TextContent) in composite components, analogous to regular forms.
+If a section requires embedding a larger block of static text (e.g., terms, clauses, descriptions), you can add a Formatted content control in the composite component and attach a Content artifact containing the appropriate content (managed centrally).
+This allows the composite component to include not only data fields but also informational elements or user instructions, making it a complete, reusable fragment of the user interface.

 Services and variables

-If session variables are used inside a composite component (e.g., to store transient values or service results), remember to prefix the names of these variables with the symbol in conditional expressions @.
-This allows the platform to distinguish a component’s session variable from the parent form’s session variable.
+If session variables are used inside a composite component (e.g., to store transient values or service results), remember to prefix the names of those variables with the symbol in conditional expressions @.
+So the platform will distinguish the component's session variable from the parent form's session variable.

-Furthermore, session variables cannot be used directly in components of type Repeatable section inside a composite component – in such situations it is recommended to use technical fields as value carriers.
+Additionally, session variables cannot be directly used in components of type Repeatable section inside a composite component – in such cases it is recommended to use technical fields as carriers of values.

 If a composite component needs to use an external service (e.g., to populate its fields based on database data), it can call services just like a form.
 A service can be attached as a PageService in the component logic and, for example, invoked in response to an event (e.g., a field change).
-However, remember that services operate in the context of the entire application case, so invoking a service from the component level affects the parent form.
+However, remember that services operate in the context of the entire request, so invoking a service from within a component affects the parent form.

 Identifying reuse opportunities

-Already at the requirements analysis stage, it is worth identifying form sections that may appear multiple times or in many different application forms.
-Such sections (e.g., address data, customer personal information, contact information section, consent sections, etc.) should be designed as separate composite components instead of duplicating the same fields in many places.
-This makes development easier (the section is created once) and maintenance simpler (modifying the section in one place updates it everywhere it is used).
+Already at the requirements analysis stage, identify form sections that may appear repeatedly or in many different application forms.
+Such sections (e.g., address data, client's personal data, contact information sections, consent sections, etc.) should be designed as separate composite components, rather than duplicating the same fields in many places.
+This facilitates development (the section is created once) and maintenance (modifying the section in one place updates it everywhere it is used).

 Naming and organization

-Use consistent artifact naming.
-A composite component should have a name that clearly indicates its content or purpose.
-It is common to use a convention of prefixing component names with an application- or business-module-related prefix, e.g., crmCustomerAddress, insVehicleData – this makes it easier to identify which area a given component belongs to in the repository.
-Additionally, keep the directory structure in the Library tidy – it is worth grouping composite components into thematic or project folders.
+Use consistent naming for artifacts.
+A composite component should have a name clearly indicating its content or purpose.
+It is common to prefix component names with an application- or business-module-related prefix, e.g. crmClientAddress, insVehicleData – this makes it easier in the repository to identify which area a component belongs to.
+Also maintain order in the Library's folder structure – group composite components into thematic or project folders.

 Documenting the component